An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Introduction

 The typical spatial resolution of Global Climate Models (GCMs) ($\sim$ 100-150 km) is too coarse to anticipate future climate changes at local scales, where the impacts of climate change are experienced \citep{fowler2007linking, maraun2016bias}.
 To simulate future changes at local scales, Regional Climate Models (RCMs) downscale coarse-resolution climate projections to finer spatial scales, typically achieving resolutions of approximately 10–25 km in Coordinated Regional Climate Downscaling Experiment (CORDEX)-type experiments \citep{feser2011regional, rummukainen2010state}.
 However, running RCMs is computationally expensive, limiting the number of GCMs that can be downscaled \citep{ban2014evaluation, coppola2020first}.
 This has motivated the development of RCM emulators, which are significantly more computationally efficient than RCMs, and can be used to downscale large ensembles of GCMs—a capability necessary to better sample uncertainty (model, scenario, and internal variability) in climate projections \citep{rampal2024enhancing, rampal2025downscaling, lewis2025generative, lehner_origin_2023, deser_projecting_2014}.
 RCM emulators are empirical algorithms, typically based on statistical or machine learning methods, that learn the relationship between coarse-resolution GCM boundary conditions (predictor variables) and high-resolution climate fields (target variables) from existing RCM simulations \citep{chadwick2011artificial, holden2015emulation, rampal2022high, boe2023simple, doury2023regional, van_der_meer_deep_2023, rampal2024enhancing, maraun_value_2015}.

 A wide variety of algorithms have been used for the emulation of RCM, ranging from traditional machine learning approaches \citep[e.g.,][]{holden2015emulation, chadwick2011artificial}, convolutional neural networks (CNNs) \citep[e.g.,][]{doury2023regional} and, more recently, generative AI algorithms \citep[e.g.,][]{addison2022machine}.
-An important limitation of many traditional machine learning approaches, including regression-based deep learning methods such as CNNs, is that they "regress-to-the-mean" and produce overly smooth outputs that fail to capture the full distribution of the target field (i.e., precipitation), particularly underestimating climate extremes \citep{lopez2023global, izumi2022super, rampal2022high}.
-This occurs because deterministic models trained with Mean Squared Error (MSE) or similar loss functions predict the conditional mean, thereby smoothing out fine-scale spatial features important for accurately representing variability and extremes in the target field \citep{rampal2025reliable, addison2022machine}.
-To overcome this ``regression-to-the-mean" issue, generative AI-based stochastic methods, such as generative adversarial networks (GANs) and diffusion models, have been used more recently for RCM emulation \citep{leinonen2021stochastic, price2022increasing, harris2022generative, wang2021fast}.
+A key limitation of regression-based deep learning methods is that training with Mean Squared Error (MSE) or similar loss functions causes models to ''regress-to-the-mean'', producing overly smooth outputs that underestimate fine-scale variability and extremes \citep{lopez2023global, izumi2022super, rampal2022high, rampal2025reliable, addison2022machine}.
+To overcome this issue, generative AI-based stochastic methods, such as generative adversarial networks (GANs), diffusion models and flow matching algorithms, have been used more recently for RCM emulation \citep{leinonen2021stochastic, price2022increasing, harris2022generative, wang2021fast, wetherell2026flow}.
 In particular, a key advantage of such methods is their ability to generate an arbitrary number of output samples from a single conditional input.
 This allows the creation of large ensembles of predictions, which can be used to estimate the model’s variance, dispersion, and overall uncertainty \citep{leinonen2021stochastic, bihlo2021generative, harris2022generative, schillinger2025enscale}.